IvayloKartev/NovisX/README.md

 ## License

-This project is licensed under the GNU Lesser General Public License v3.0 (LGPL-3.0).
+This project is is dual-licensed under the following licenses:

-You are free to use this engine to develop and sell your own games, without any need to open source your game code.

-However, any modifications to the engine itself must be published under the same LGPL-3.0 license.
+1. **GNU General Public License v3 (GPL-3.0)**
+2. **Commercial proprietary license**

+Anyone can use, redestribute, contribute and modify the software under the clauses, defined by the GPL v3 license, as long as any derivates are distributed under the same license.
+Commercial use of the games created with the engine is permitted, as long as their source code is provided.
+Only after obtaining a **Commercial proprietart license** derivatives can be released as closed-source software

+See [NOTICE.md](NOTICE.md) for explanation of the licensing.
 See [LICENSE](LICENSE) for full license text.